herb-mc/extra_enchants/README.md

 - *Core of the Blood God* (curse) (treasure) - Embody a small portion of an ancient god's strength and vitality, but at a price

 - *Core of the Warp* (curse) (treasure) - The power of the warp enhances your mobility and endurance, but your vitality is decreased and you randomly teleport in certain biomes

-#### Experimental
-##### *Experimental enchants are disabled normally, and can only be enabled via datapack.
-Essentially not ready for official release.*

-- *Blazing* - Snowballs are turned into blaze fireballs

-- *Surface Skimmer* - Allows the user to walk on water

-- *Testing* - Some RNG effects become guaranteed while equipped

-- *Withering* - Snowballs are turned into wither skulls